BlockchainCommons/XID-Quickstart/docs/02_1_Creating_Self_Attestations.md

 | 4 | `'target'` | XID ID | Says who the attestation is about |
 | 5 | `"verifiableAt"` | URI | Points to evidence for independent verification |

-> :warning: **Dates are Unreliable!**  The date is actually another unverifiable claim: it could be set to whatever the attestation creator wants to.
+> ⚠️ **Dates are Unreliable!**  The date is actually another unverifiable claim: it could be set to whatever the attestation creator wants to.
 Nonetheless, it has use because a good faith creator will date claims correctly, making it see easy to which claims are newer in case of a superseding claim being issued.

 ### Step 8: Sign the Attestation